 The beta-carotene content in cabbage helps in prevention of macular degeneration of the eyes and thus, keeps cataract at bay.

 The latest research states that consuming cabbage, especially the red ones, can prevent Alzheimer’s.
 Vitamin K that is widely found in cabbage is responsible for this.

-Peptic or stomach ulcers are healed by consumption of cabbage.
+Peptic or stomach ulcers are healed by eating cabbage.
 Its juice has anti-ulcer properties owing to its high content of glutamine.

 It is considered to be the best dish for those who constantly watch their weight.
-An entire cup of cooked cabbage contains merely 33 calories.
-Thus, a diet of cabbage soup would mean endless bowls with absolutely no weight gain.
+So, how many calories in cabbage?
+Well, an entire cup of cooked cabbage contains merely 33 calories.
+Thus, a cabbage soup diet would mean endless bowls with absolutely no weight gain.

 18. Provides Relief From Constipation

-Proper digestion is facilitated due to the high fiber content in it.
+Is cabbage good for constipation?
+Well, proper digestion is facilitated due to the presence of higher amounts of fiber in cabbage.
 This helps in providing relief from constipation.